 There are numerous parks in the local plan area, and the CVRD actively encourages additional acquisitions as suitable lands become available.
 As the population continues to grow, a high priority will be placed on the maintenance of existing parks and trails and the acquisition of new ones, including trail linkages.
+The master parks plan for area F objectives and policies is included in this plan.
 The pristine natural and visual environment of the Cowichan Valley is a major contributing factor to the quality of life and attractiveness of the area.
 Outdoor recreational opportunities are abundant in the plan area, with forest covered uplands, ocean shorelines, lake shorelines and scenic river corridors.
 At the same time, these features represent important ecological systems that provide domestic water and habitat for fish, plant and wildlife species.
 The intention of this plan is to provide outdoor recreational opportunities of various types in areas that have the appropriate biological capabilities to sustain the varying levels of impacts associated with recreational uses.